bnb-chain/greenfield-bsc-archiver/README.md

 ### Namimg pattern

 The bundle objects uploaded to Greenfield adhere to the naming pattern `blocks_s{startSlot}_e{endSlot}`.
 For instance, if a bundle encompasses blocks within 30 slots, the bundle object could be named `blocks_s8864048_e8864077`, where 8864048 represents the start slot and 8864077 denotes the end slot.
-The individual blobs contained within this bundle follow the naming convention `blob_h{slot}_i{index}`, such as `blob_h8864074_i3`.
+The individual blocks contained within this bundle follow the naming convention `block_h{}`, such as `block_h100`.

 ### Retrieving Blocks via Bundle SDK
 The [bundle SDK](https://github.com/bnb-chain/greenfield-bundle-sdk) offers commands to fetch the bundle object from Greenfield.
 Follow the steps below: